Frequently Asked Questions

 BCI technology works by capturing electrical signals or patterns generated by the brain and translating them into commands that can be understood by the connected device.
 These signals are usually detected using electrodes placed on the scalp.

 When it comes to recovery of arm and hand movement, neuroplasticity can be a powerful tool.
 By using brain-computer interfaces, people can practice new movements and retrain their brains.
-Over time, this repetition can lead to neuroplastic changes in the brain that allow for improved arm and hand function.
+Over time, this repetition can lead to neuroplastic changes in the areas neighbourig the damaged parts of the brain that allows for improved arm and hand functions.

 Brain-computer interfaces are a promising tool in rehabilitation, as they allow people to work on their movements in a new and engaging way, promoting neuroplastic changes that can lead to better function and recovery.

-Our goal is to create a customized rehabilitation program that meets your stroke recovery needs and helps you achieve your recovery goals.
+Our goal is to enable clinicians to create a customized rehabilitation programs that meet stroke survivors’ needs and help them achieve thier recovery goals.

-To ensure our stroke rehabilitation solution is a good fit for each stroke survivor’s unique conditions, we first measure their level of physical, cognitive, and sensory capabilities.
-In addition, we perform a non-invasive screening of the client’s brainwave activity while relaxed and during intention to move the stroke-affected hand.
+To ensure our stroke rehabilitation solution is a good fit for each stroke survivor’s unique conditions, you should first measure their level of physical, cognitive, and sensory capabilities.
+In addition, you will perform a non-invasive screening of the client’s brainwave activity while relaxed and during intention to move their stroke-affected hand.

-We conduct screening by fitting the non-invasive EEG cap on stroke survivors, which typically takes 1-2 hours.
-This data is then used to calibrate our software program for the individual, which allows for personalised training sessions.
+You will aslo conduct screening by fitting the non-invasive EEG cap on stroke survivors.
+This collected data then automatically customizes the software program for the individual, which delivers personalised neurofeedback training sessions.

-During each training session, you will undergo an EMG test and also complete five runs of our EEG training program, taking up to 1.5 hours.
+During each training session, clients undergo an EMG test and also complete five runs of EEG training program.

 The EMG test is a non-invasive reflex test of the extensor muscles on the forearm, using adhesive electrodes and the RehabSwift robotic hands.
 This allows our software to track ongoing improvements and adjust the training sessions accordingly.